Surfer12/FinalReviewSrcFolder/DescripOfNecessaryReviewByProf/Final notes for Java.md

 **Class Diagrams:**

-* Separation of fields and methods
+* Separation of fields and methods in class diagram by ------
-* Show return types, parameters, and variables
+* Show return types, parameters, and variables as well as access modifiers
-* Show inheritance
+* Show inheritance etc.

 ![alt text](FlowchartShapes.png)